npm/rfcs/accepted/0000-registry-spec.md

 that do not support the new spec type, so there is no chance of fetching from the _wrong_ registry.

+Tarball URLs can be used as dependency specifiers, however:

+- They do not support SemVer ranges or dist-tags.
+- The dependencies _of_ a package fetched via a tarball url specifier will be fetched from the configured registry, creating a name collision vulnerability.

 The main hazard imposed by this proposal is that, if the specified registry is unreachable, it cannot be installed.
 Packages may be published to the public registry that reference a registry only accessible to certain people or at certain times.
-However, this is no worse than the current situation of supporting tarball and git URLs, and at least adds the support for version ranges and dist-tags in those cases, and avoids the hazard of fetching meta-dependencies from the wrong place.
+However, this is no worse than the current situation of supporting tarball and git URLs, while adding support for version ranges and dist-tags in those cases, and avoids the hazard of fetching meta-dependencies from the wrong place.

 ## Implementation